Titanium (band): Final members

-Haydn Linsley

 Haydn Linsley born in 1993 is originally from Bristol, England and lived in Palmerston North, New Zealand.
 Before joining the boy band he was a full-time student and part-time barista.
 Linsley's grandfather is Tony Hatch, composer of the Neighbours theme tune and Petula Clark's "Downtown" among many others.
 Linsley is currently a vocalist for Rotorua based Reggae-Rock band Tyneegiant, which includes members of the popular Reggae band 1814.
 Tyneegiant have performed at NZs biggest Reggae festival 'One Love' and are about to release their debut album, 'We are Coming'.

-TK Paradza

-Takudzwa (TK) Paradza was born and raised in Shurugwi and is from Masvingo Province in Zimbabwe.
+TK Paradza was born and raised in Shurugwi and is from Masvingo Province in Zimbabwe.
 His family immigrated to New Zealand when his father fled the country as a refugee in 2006 and are now living in Wellington, New Zealand.
 Before joining the group, TK was studying at Victoria University of Wellington and had released his album project Wallpaper through band camp and SoundCloud in 2012.
 His YouTube follow up Catch me, brought him some attention on social media and on The Erin Simpson Show and went on to join the group Titanium shortly after.
 TK has now gone back to continue his studies at Victoria University of Wellington.

 Past members

-Jordi Webber

-Jordi Webber left the group in 2013 when the band relocated to the United States, and has now gone on his own solo path.
-He has played at the forum in Melbourne where he was the first solo artist to get a standing ovation.
+Jordi Webber left in 2013 when the band relocated to the United States, and went solo.
 He is known internationally for playing Aiden "Levi Weston" Romero/Ninja Steel Gold Ranger in Power Rangers Ninja Steel (2017–18).

-Andrew Papas
+Andrew Papas left the group in 2014.

-Andrew left the group in 2014 and has since been focusing on a solo career.
-His latest single "Trouble Maker" was released in NZ in February 2018.
-Now owns beaufort + co cafe in Albany.

 Production

-Vince Harder

-Vince was born and raised in West Auckland, New Zealand.
+Vince Harder wrote Titanium's debut single "Come On Home" which received double platinum status in New Zealand and Australia.
+Harder was born and raised in West Auckland, New Zealand.
 He has also played the lead role as 'Simba' in the Australian stage production of The Lion King.
 In 2005, he came third in the Australian TV version of The X Factor, beating over 100,000 people who originally auditioned for a place in the finals.

-Vince wrote Titanium's debut single "Come On Home" which received double platinum status in New Zealand and Australia.